 Trade Finance Global (TFG) spoke with Pamela Mar, managing director at the ICC Digital Standards Initiative, to explore the key themes driving trade digitisation and their potential impact on trade and trade finance in 2023.

 On the 9th February, Swiss-based commodities trader Trafigura alleged that it had been exposed to “systemic fraud” to the value of $577 million of nickel, in relation to UAE-based businessman Prateek Gupta’s London trading company TMT Metals Holdings Ltd, and companies connected to him.

-The latest issue of TFG’s Trade Finance Talks, ‘Trade on a knife’s edge’, is out now!
+The latest issue of TFG’s Trade Finance Talks, ‘Sailing into 2023: Navigating the new year’, is out now!

 ‘Permacrisis’ was crowned word of the year by the editors of the Collins English Dictionary at the end of 2022, defined as “an extended period of instability and insecurity”.
 It seems an appropriate term to describe the state of global trade, finance, and supply chains as we enter 2023.

 Trade sanctions are among the many tactics resorted to by the international community in order to compel a state to comply with its human rights obligation.